INTM400010 - Interest and Royalty payments - overview

-The Directive seeks to abolish wherever possible withholding taxes on interest and royalty payments between member states of the European Union.
+The EU Interest and Royalties Directive applied to payments of interest and royalties between the UK and EU until 31 December 2020.
+Wherever possible, the Directive removed withholding taxes on interest and royalty payments between member states of the European Union.

 The Directive was implemented as UK law by FA04/S97 to 106 (now ITTOIA05/S757 to 767), and came into force on 1st January 2004.
 A further ten countries joined the EU on 1 May 2004 and companies within these States came within the Directive on that date.